Head of Target Rifle | Epsom College

 Salary

-Salary based on the hours detailed above term time including Inset plus 3 weeks is circa £33,000-£35,000 per annum reviewed annually, and paid monthly in arrears on 25th of the month.
+Circa £33,000 pa based on the hours detailed above term time including Inset plus 3 weeks in the holiday periods.
+The salary is reviewed annually and paid monthly in arrears on 25th of the month.
+Agreed and reasonable out-of-pocket expenses incurred in the course of work in the post would be reimbursed.

-Volunteer Allowance (VA) may be available and may be approved for CCF officers and SIs for training/cadet activities away from School, subject to Service policies.
+In addition, a Volunteer Allowance (VA) may be available for CCF officers and SIs for training/cadet activities away from School, subject to Service policies.
 The availability of funding is subject to approval by the Contingent Commander.

-Accommodation in a shared flat is available at a heavily subsidised fee.
+Accommodation may be available at a heavily subsidised rate

 Holidays